and Information Design

 - Paper or sketchbook, for sketching and for taking notes

-- Technical pens, drawing pencils, and markers (please don’t struggle through sketching with a ballpoint pen, which will give miserable results)
+- Technical pens, drawing pencils, and markers (not a ballpoint pen, which will give miserable results)

 - Colored pencils or colored markers, at least a few